BIOGRAPHY

 Great influences have been Medieval and Byzantine art, early Renaissance, Expressionism, Fauvism, and Zen painting.

-The greatest modern influence has been Vassily Kandinsky.
+His greatest modern influence has been Wassily Kandinsky.
 The idea for a painting emerges in the head but is painted from the soul.
-It should not just be a decorative and pretty picture but should speak to the human soul.
+It should not just be a decorative picture but speak to the human soul.

-He paints in oils, watercolours and gouache.
-All the materials he uses are of high quality, Rembrandt oil paint on fine cotton canvas or Canson oil painting paper; for his watercolours and gouache he uses Talens gouache and Windsor & Newton watercolours on Hahnemühle, Canson or Fabriano fine grain watercolour paper.
+Paul paints in oils, watercolours and gouache, sometimes also in Indian ink on Japanese paper.
+He uses only materials of high quality: Rembrandt oil paint on fine cotton canvas or Canson oil painting paper; for his watercolours and gouache Talens gouache and Windsor & Newton watercolours on Hahnemühle, Canson or Fabriano fine grain watercolour paper.